 Key Clinical Updates in Infections in the Immunocompromised Patient

-There is some evidence to support earlier discontinuation of antibiotics in the neutropenic patient who becomes afebrile if no signs or symptoms of infection persist.
+While the traditional approach was to continue antibiotics until resolution of neutropenia, current evidence supports earlier discontinuation of antibiotics in the neutropenic patient who becomes afebrile for 72 hours if no signs or symptoms of infection persist.

 ESSENTIALS OF DIAGNOSIS